skip to content

 These databases are of particular interest for chemists.
 See also this Chemical Data guide.

-The University subscribes to many other databases in other disciplines that may be of interest to you, see the A-Z Databases website.
+The University subscribes to many other databases in other disciplines that may be of interest to you, see the A-Z Databases website, which includes resources for biochemistry, biology, chemical engineering, earth sciences, engineering, geography, life sciences, materials science, mathematics, natural sciences, physics, and technology.

 List of useful chemistry related databases